-Fig compote is a fruit compote made using fresh figs. It is full of natural sweetness and takes only minutes to prepare.
-This is one of my favourite recipes during fig season as it is a great way to make use of these sweet autumn fruits.
+Fig compote is a fruit compote is made using fresh figs and is full of natural sweetness.
+It is a good way to make use of these sweet autumn fruits and takes only minutes to prepare.

 This versatile compote pairs well with both sweet and savoury dishes.
 Use it as a fruit topping for cheesecake, mousse or ice cream.
 And similar to strawberry chia compote, orange marmalade and persimmon jam this fresh fig compote makes a tasty fruit spread for pancakes, toast or waffles.